Gail S. Stephenson

 Professor Stephenson received her juris doctorate from the LSU Paul M. Hebert Law Center in 1984, where she was a member of the Louisiana Law Review and Order of the Coif.
 She was inducted into the Paul M. Hebert Hall of Fame in 1987.
 She received her B.A. with honors from Northwestern State University of Louisiana in 1976, where she was inducted into Phi Kappa Phi, Purple Jackets, and the Political Science Honor Society.

 Professor Stephenson is active with state and local bar associations.
 She has been a member of the editorial board for the Louisiana Bar Journal since 1999 and serves as the recent developments editor.
 She was named 2014 Distinguished Law Professor by the Louisiana Bar Foundation.
 She was elected to the Baton Rouge Bar Association board of directors in 2004, served five terms on the board, and held every office, including serving as president in 2012.
 In 2002 she received the President’s Award for her work with the Publications and Holiday Star Committees.
-She is assistant editor of the BRBA’s bi-monthly magazine, The Baton Rouge Lawyer, and authors a regularly featured column, “Gail’s Grammar.”
+She is senior assistant editor of the BRBA’s bi-monthly magazine, The Baton Rouge Lawyer, and authors a regularly featured column, “Gail’s Grammar.”
 She is active in the Baton Rouge Association of Women attorneys, serving as its president in 1995 and being a long-time member of its scholarship committee.